-Figure 5-8: Concrete Road Carriageways

-Table 5-1: Compaction testing
+Figure 5-8 Procedures for Working in Road and Motorway Corridors -8: Concrete Road Carriageways Table Procedures for Working in Road and Motorway Corridors -1: Compaction testing

 5.5.5 Compaction testing

 1. Compaction testing must be carried out:

 - a) by a suitably qualified person; - b) using equipment with a current calibration certificate; - c) as specified in the Reasonable Conditions and Quality Plan; and d) as necessary to achieve the standards in Table 5-1 at all depths of any backfill.